 The Best Bulk Food Stores in Toronto

-With three locations in Toronto, Strictly Bulk is a serviceable neighbourhood spot to fill up on a standard selection of bulk food items like nuts, spices, chocolate and cookies.
-They also have plenty of eco-friendly cleaning products, chips, teas and organic milk.
+Buy all your pantry essentials by weight at the three Toronto locations of this serviceable neighbourhood bulk emporium.
+Dealing mainly in dry food items like nuts, spices, coffee, chocolate and cookies, the varied selection also includes eco-friendly cleaning products, chips, teas and organic milk.
 More »